-I would also like to express my gratitude and appreciation to our staff and management for their tireless efforts and commitment during a tough year.
+I would also like to take this opportunity to thank our staff and management who have shown incredible resilience and worked tirelessly throughout this pandemic to ensure the growth of the company.
 Last but not the least, I would like to extend my sincere appreciation to our shareholders, customers, bankers, business associates and suppliers for their long-standing and strong support over the years.